-Desert meets ocean and we follow a coastal route taking in magnificent scenery with great beach camps.
+The Atacama desert soon meets the Pacific ocean and we follow a coastal route taking in magnificent scenery with great beach camps.
 Here we buy our seafood straight from the fishing boats and enjoy the stunning beaches of Pan de Azucar N.P. from where boat trips are on offer to explore the rich sea-life of otters, seals, sea lions and birds.

-Further south we reach the capital city, Santiago.
+Further south we reach the capital city of Santiago.
 The city’s tree lined streets and wonderful architecture create a serene atmosphere but dig a little deeper and you discover a vibrant social scene.
-Huge coffee bars, tiny rock bars, sumptuous cuisine at restaurants like the ‘Fat Cow’ and streets crammed full of late night dance clubs all make Santiago unforgettable.
+Huge coffee bars, tiny rock bars, sumptuous cuisine at restaurants like the ‘Fat Cow’ and streets crammed full of late night dance clubs all make Santiago unforgettable!

-Southern Chile is the beginning of our awesome journey along the Camino Austral, an area likened to Alaska and New Zealand’s south island.
+Southern Chile is the beginning of our awesome journey along the Carretera Austral, an area likened to Alaska and New Zealand’s south island.
 Here we will find great bush-camps amongst numerous National Parks.

-Futaleufu is our first stop here and is a world-class destination for fishing, kayaking and whitewater rafting, and actually boasts having the world’s most dangerous river.
+Futaleufu is our first stop here and is a world-class destination for fishing, kayaking and whitewater rafting.
+In terms of rafting the Rio Futaleufu is actually considered the world’s most dangerous river!

 We are now in Patagonia, land of the raging winds.
 Our next stop is at the charming town of El Calafate.
 This will be our base from where you have the option to visit the incredible Perito Moreno glacier.
 Breathtaking boat trips through the glacial waterways and glacier trekking are also popular excursions.